-Captain Sallee began his law enforcement career in 1995 as a CVPD sponsored recruit and attended the San Diego Regional Police Academy.
-After graduating the academy, Captain Sallee worked various assignments through his career including Patrol Officer, Street Team Officer, Field Agent, Background Investigator, Patrol Sergeant, Professional Standards Unit Sergeant, Watch Commander, and Professional Standards Unit Lieutenant.
-In December 2014, he was promoted to the rank of Captain where he has overseen the Support Operations division and subsequently the Investigations division.
-In May 2018 he was placed in command of the Patrol Operations division and is second in command to the Chief.
+Captain Vern Sallee began his law enforcement career in 1995 as a CVPD sponsored recruit and attended the San Diego Regional Police Academy.
+After graduation, Captain Sallee worked various assignments, including patrol officer, Street Team officer, field agent, background investigator, patrol sergeant, Professional Standards Unit sergeant, watch commander, and Professional Standards Unit lieutenant.
+In December 2014, he was promoted to captain where he commanded the Support Operations division and subsequently the Investigations division.
+In May 2018 he was placed in command of the Patrol Operations division and is second in command to the Chief of Police.

-Captain Sallee has a Master of Science Degree in Administrative Studies with a Criminal Justice emphasis from Missouri State University and a Bachelor's Degree in Psychology from San Diego State University.
+Captain Sallee has a Master of Science Degree in Administrative Studies with a criminal justice emphasis from Missouri State University and a bachelor’s degree in psychology from San Diego State University.
 He is a graduate of the Los Angeles Police Department Leadership Program, California P.O.S.T.
 Command College (Class 53) and the FBI National Academy (Class 270).
 He has been published in Police Chief Magazine and is a former adjunct community college instructor; having taught police ethics, forensic photography and police community relations.